How to Add DNS Records on Porkbun

 4

-For this first example, we'll create two A records.
+For this first example, we'll create an A record and a CNAME record.
 Let's say you're connecting your domain on Porkbun to a website that you've built with a different provider.
 When you go to connect your domain to the web hosting provider, they'll likely give you some DNS records that will make it so your website is accessible whether or not "www" is typed in front of it first.

-In this example, we'll assume that your web host gave you the IP address 192.168.0.1 and told you to add some A records to your domain that "point" to that IP address.
-We'll add the record for your "root" domain first.
+In this example, we'll assume that your web host gave you the IP address 127.0.0.1 and told you to add an A record to your domain that "points" to that IP address.

 Make sure the record "Type" is set to "A - Address record".
 Since we're adding the A record to your root domain, you can leave the "Host" field blank on Porkbun.
-Enter the IP address you were given into the "Answer / Value" field.
+Enter the IP address you were given into the "IPv4 Address" field.

 Leave the other fields blank unless instructed otherwise, and leave a note if you want to keep track of what your record does.
 Once you've inputted the required information, click on "Add" to add the DNS record to your domain.